namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 Now that we have the basic visual infrastructure configured, let's work on passing the captured image to our new view controller, which will display the image and later on show the bounding boxes too.
-For this, we'll add a `readyImage` property to our main view controller (the one we've been coding so far):
+For this, we'll add a `readyImage` property to our main `ViewController` (the one we've been writing so far):

 ```swift
 class ViewController: UIViewController {